Rand Paul wins CPAC presidential straw poll

 “Part of it is basic optics.
 How did we start this conference?
 With one gender representing the movement of the conservative party,” she said, suggesting that women participants shouldn’t be “stacked up on one day.”

-After a disappointing 2012 election season, Republican officials acknowledged the need to broaden the GOP’s appeal among the growing bloc of minority voters and women.
+After a disappointing 2012 election season, Republican officials acknowledged the need to broaden the party’s appeal among the growing bloc of minority voters and women.

 “Women are not a ‘coalition.’
 They represent more than half the voting population in the country, and our inability to win their votes is losing us elections,” read an exhaustive self-examination released by the Republican National Committee less than a year ago.
 Ronald Reagan was the last Republican presidential candidate to win a majority of women voters.